ExpressionEngine/ExpressionEngine-User-Guide/source/development/extension_hooks/api/channel_fields/index.rst

   :param object $ft: Fieldtype object that the method will be called on.
   :param string $method: Name of the method to be called
   :param mixed $data: Data passed to the fieldtype.
 Varies by method.
-  :returns: Modified $data array
+  :returns: Modified $data parameter
-  :rtype: Array
+  :rtype: Mixed

   .. versionadded:: 2.7.0